wdyab/physicsnemo/docs/tutorials/simple_logging_and_checkpointing.rst

 Simple Logging and Checkpointing recipe
 ========================================

-Logging and checkpointing are important comonents of model training workflow.
-It allows users to keep a record of the model hyper-parameters and its performance on training.
+Logging and checkpointing are important components of model training workflow.
+It allows users to keep a record of the model hyperparameters and its performance on training.

 In this tutorial we will look at some of the utilities from PhysicsNeMo to simplify this important aspect of model training.